The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Method

 \subsection{Simulated Spectra}

-We use the Planetary Spectrum Generator \citep[PSG,][]{Villanueva2018} to simulate transmission spectra of TRAPPIST-1e for each of the THAI scenarios, using data from each of the four GCMs.
+We use the Planetary Spectrum Generator \citep[PSG,][]{Villanueva2018,Villanueva2022} to simulate transmission spectra of TRAPPIST-1e for each of the THAI scenarios, using data from each of the four GCMs.
 PSG is an online radiative transfer tool that can be used to simulate planetary spectra observations from any ground or space-based observatory for various objects of the solar system and beyond, and it also includes a noise calculator.

 To simulate and compare time-averaged transmission spectra across the models, we first average the atmospheric properties over the 10 orbits of Ben~1 \& Ben~2 and over the 100 orbits of Hab~1 \& Hab~2.
 PSG then computes the transmission spectrum from each of the latitude grid boxes around the terminator.

-Molecular opacities, including homonuclear and heteronuclear collision induced absorptions (CIAs) are taken from the HITRAN \citep{Gordon:2017}, updated with the 2020 version.
+Molecular opacities \replaced{, including}{and} homonuclear and heteronuclear collision induced absorptions (CIAs) are taken from the HITRAN \citep{Gordon:2022} and \citep{Karman:2019}, respectively.
 Aerosols properties are modelled following Mie theory, with water cloud scattering properties as described in \cite{MassieHervig:2013} while the ice cloud optical property parameterization uses \cite{Warren1984}, as also described in \cite{MassieHervig:2013}.
 The partial abundance of the aerosols at the grid-box is explicitly defined by the GCM kg/kg profile at that location, meaning that a profile with zero abundance would correspond to a fully clear scenario.
 An average of all these spectra is then computed to obtain a limb-averaged spectra as it would be observed by an instrument.

-As stated in the Sec.~\ref{sec:intro}, TRAPPIST-1e is too cold to be characterized via emission spectroscopy \citep{Morley2017,Fauchez:2019,Lustig_Yaeger2019} and it is at far too small angular separation from its star to be accessible to direct imaging techniques, so these techniques are not considered here.
+Detailed information regarding the computation of correlated-k tables, Rayleigh scattering, the treatment of CIAs, MT\_CKD, the ray tracing algorithm, and the radiative-transfer method can be found in \citep{Villanueva2022}.